 what are all of the things that need to happen,

-arrange a timeline … some things will be dependant upon others happening first.
+arrange a timeline … some things will be dependent upon others happening first.
 (You shouldn’t book hotels on a big trip until you know you can get there).

 For each distinct task decide what is needed to complete it … tools, information. help, other resources etc.